 Parameter Meaning NR Row number in the table Input: 09999 AFC Name of the control setting Enter this name in the AFC tool management column.
 It specifies the assignment of the control parameters to the tool.
-Entry: Text width 10 FMIN Feed rate at which the control will perform an overload response Enter the value in percent of the programmed feed rate Not necessary in turning mode (#50 / #4-03-1) If the AFC.TAB columns FMIN and FMAX each have a value of 100%, Adaptive Feed Control is deactivated, but cut-related tool wear monitoring and tool load monitoring remain active.
-Further information: "Monitoring tool wear and tool load", Page 284 Input: 0999 FMAX Maximum feed rate within the material up to which the control can automatically increase the feed rate Enter the value in percent of the programmed feed rate Not necessary in turning mode (#50 / #4-03-1) If the AFC.TAB columns FMIN and FMAX each have a value of 100%, Adaptive Feed Control is deactivated, but cut-related tool wear monitoring and tool load monitoring remain active.
-Further information: "Monitoring tool wear and tool load", Page 284 Input: 0999 FIDL Feed rate at which the control will traverse the tool outside of the material Enter the value in percent of the programmed feed rate Not necessary in turning mode (#50 / #4-03-1) Input: 0999 FENT Feed rate at which the control will move the tool into and out of the material Enter the value in percent of the programmed feed rate Not necessary in turning mode (#50 / #4-03-1) Input: 0999
+Entry: Text width 10 FMIN Feed rate at which the control will perform an overload response Enter the value in percent of the programmed feed rate If the AFC.TAB columns FMIN and FMAX each have a value of 100%, Adaptive Feed Control is deactivated, but cut-related tool wear monitoring and tool load monitoring remain active.
+Further information: "Monitoring tool wear and tool load", Page 264 Input: 0999 FMAX Maximum feed rate within the material up to which the control can automatically increase the feed rate Enter the value in percent of the programmed feed rate If the AFC.TAB columns FMIN and FMAX each have a value of 100%, Adaptive Feed Control is deactivated, but cut-related tool wear monitoring and tool load monitoring remain active.
+Further information: "Monitoring tool wear and tool load", Page 264 Input: 0999 FIDL Feed rate at which the control will traverse the tool outside of the material Enter the value in percent of the programmed feed rate Input: 0999 FENT Feed rate at which the control will move the tool into and out of the material Enter the value in percent of the programmed feed rate Input: 0999 OVLD Desired reaction of the control to overload: ■ M : Execution of a macro defined by the machine manufacturer ■ S: Immediate NC stop ■ F : Execute NC stop when the tool is no longer in the material ■ E: Just display an error message on the screen ■ L: Disable active tool -: No overload reaction If the maximum spindle power is exceeded for more than one second and the feed rate falls below the defined minimum while feedback control is active, the control will conduct an overload reaction.
+In conjunction with the cut-related tool wear monitoring function, the control will evaluate only the options ${\bf M}, {\bf E},$ and ${\bf L}!$ For tool-load monitoring with the column AFC_OVLD2 , this parameter has no function.
+Input: M , S , F , E , L , or -

-Parameter Meaning OVLD Desired reaction of the control to overload: ■ M : Execution of a macro defined by the machine manufacturer ■ S: Immediate NC stop ■ F : Execute NC stop when the tool is no longer in the material ■ E: Just display an error message on the screen ■ L: Disable active tool -: No overload reaction If the maximum spindle power is exceeded for more than one second and the feed rate falls below the defined minimum while feedback control is active, the control will conduct an overload reaction.
-In conjunction with the cut-related tool wear monitoring function, the control will evaluate only the options M , E , and L !
-For tool-load monitoring with the column AFC_OVLD2 , this parameter has no function.
-Input: M, S, F, E, L, or - POUT Spindle power at which the control will detect that the tool exits the workpiece Enter the value in percent of the learned reference load Recommended input value: 8% In turning mode: Minimum load Pmin for tool monitoring (#50 / #4-03-1) Input: 0100 SENS Sensitivity (aggressiveness) of feedback control 50 is for slow feedback control, 200 for a very aggressive feedback control.
+Parameter Meaning POUT Spindle power at which the control will detect that the tool exits the workpiece Enter the value in percent of the learned reference load Recommended input value: 8% Input: 0100 SENS Sensitivity (aggressiveness) of feedback control 50 is for slow feedback control, 200 for a very aggressive feedback control.
 An aggressive feedback control responds quickly and significantly changes the values, but it tends to overshoot.
-In turning mode: Activate the monitoring of the minimum load Pmin (#50 / #4-03-1): ■ 1: Evaluate Pmin ■ 0 : Do not evaluate Pmin Input: 0999 PLC Value that the control will transfer to the PLC at the beginning of a machining step The machine manufacturer defines whether and which function will be performed by the control.
+Input: 0999 PLC Value that the control will transfer to the PLC at the beginning of a machining step The machine manufacturer defines whether and which function will be performed by the control.
 Input: 0999